-Students participating in international incoming mobilities should inform the Campus Coordinator about their request for dormitory accommodation via email.
-Besides this, there is no need to fill in any hostel application form.
+Students participating in international incoming mobilities should inform the Campus Coordinator about their request for dormitory accommodation via email by sending the Dormitory application form.
 All students participating in international incoming mobilities are most probably provided dormitory accommodation.

 TRANSPORT FROM AIRPORT

 Transport to Budapest

 There is a good public transport between Liszt Ferenc Airport and Budapest:

 Transport from the Airport to Budapest City centre